Updated: Dec 9, 2025 | Source: 2024-2028 Question Pool | Topic: E2C

 Memory Aid

-Real-World Application
+Real-World Example

 A US-licensed operator operating a station via remote control with the remote transmitter located in the US: No additional indicator is required in the call sign.
 You just use your regular call sign.
 Special indicators are only required for remote control from outside the US or other special situations.
 This is the requirement - no additional indicator for remote control within the US.

-FCC Part 97.119Key Concepts
+Reference: FCC Part 97.119

-Remote control, US-licensed operators, Remote transmitter in US, No additional indicator
+Remote control US-licensed operators Remote transmitter in US No additional indicator

 Verified Content

-Question from official FCC Extra Class question pool.
-Explanation reviewed by licensed amateur radio operators.
+Question from the official FCC Extra Class pool.
+Explanation reviewed by licensed amateur radio operators and mapped to the E2C topic.